-a tumor marker sometimes found in the blood of people with colorectal, stomach, bile duct, and pancreatic cancers.
+A tumor marker sometimes found in the blood of people with colorectal, stomach, bile duct, and pancreatic cancers.
 It may also be found in some non-cancer conditions.
 See also tumor markers.

-combined androgen blockade.
+Combined androgen blockade.
 See combination hormone therapy.

-a group of diseases which cause cells in the body to change and grow out of control.
+A group of diseases which cause cells in the body to change and grow out of control.
 Most types of cancer cells form a lump or mass called a tumor.
 (Not all tumors are cancer.
 A tumor that is not cancer is called benign, while a cancerous tumor is called malignant.)
 A cancerous tumor can invade and destroy healthy tissue.
 Cells from the cancer can break away and travel to other parts of the body.
 There they can continue to grow.
 This spreading process is called metastasis.
 When cancer spreads, it is still named after the part of the body where it started.
-(For example, if colon cancer spreads to the liver, it is still colon cancer, not liver cancer.)
+(For example, if colon cancer spreads to the liver, it’s still colon cancer, not liver cancer.)
 Benign tumors do not grow and spread the way cancer does.
 They are usually not a threat to life.
 Note that some types of cancer, such as blood cancers, do not form tumors.
 They can still threaten life by crowding out normal cells.
 See also benign, malignant, metastasis, tumor.

-genes (the basic unit of heredity) inherited from one’s parents that greatly increase the risk of a person developing cancer.
+Genes (the basic unit of heredity) inherited from one’s parents that greatly increase the risk of a person developing cancer.
 About 5% to 10% of all cancers are caused by these genes.
 See also gene.

-a vaccine used to help the immune system fight cancer cells.
+A vaccine used to help the immune system fight cancer cells.
 Most vaccines in use or in development expose the immune system to parts of cancer cells as a way of trying to treat cancer, not prevent it.
 However, some vaccines already in use reduce cancer risk indirectly, by helping the body fight cancer-causing viruses such as the human papilloma virus (HPV) and the hepatitis B virus.
 See also human papilloma virus.

-an unusual and ongoing tiredness that can occur with cancer or cancer treatments.
+An unusual and ongoing tiredness that can occur with cancer or cancer treatments.
 It can be overwhelming, last a long time, and interfere with everyday life.
 Rest does not always relieve it.

-a narrow tube-like device.
+A narrow tube-like device.
 Different kinds may be used to hold tissues open during laparoscopy, or to give IV medicines and fluids.
 See also intravenous (IV), laparoscopy.

-scar tissue that may form around an implant as the body reacts to the foreign object.
+Scar tissue that may form around an implant as the body reacts to the foreign object.

-a substance normally found in certain fetal tissues.
+Often shortened to CEA.
+A substance normally found in certain fetal tissues.
 If found in the blood of an adult, it may suggest that a cancer, especially one starting in the digestive system, may be present.
 Blood tests for this substance may help doctors find out if a colorectal cancer has come back after treatment.
 The test is not helpful for screening for colorectal cancer because of the large number of false positives and false negatives.
 See also digestive system, false negative, false positive, screening, tumor marker, colorectal cancer.